timofeysie/drf-two/README.md

 admin.site.register(Profile)
 ```

-Then run make migrations whihc you have to do after updating a model:
+Then run make migrations which you have to do after updating a model:

 ```shell
 python manage.py makemigrations